tinymce/tinymce-docs/getting-started/first-steps.md

 So let's get to it.
 In the next 4 steps and in less than 5 minutes you'll have a basic, local editor instance up and running.

-## Step 1: Include the TinyMCE Script
+## Step 1: Include the TinyMCE script

 Include this line of code in the `<head>` of your HTML page: